Phase transitions in two-component Bose-Einstein condensates with Rabi frequency (I): The De Giorgi conjecture for the local problem in $\mathbb{R}^{3}$: Introduction

 Equally important is the fact that the boundary of the limiting Caccioppoli set $E$ contains the origin.
 This is a consequence of a density estimate result obtained by Caffarelli and C\'ordoba in \cite{CC95} (see also \cite{DFGV25a,DFGV25b,DFV18,FV08,PV05b,PV05a,SV14,SZ25,V04,Z25}), which states that the volume of the positive set and the negative set of $u(x)$ must be comparable.
 Combining the $\Gamma$-convergence and the density estimate with the Bernstein theorem for minimal surfaces obtained in Simons \cite{S68}, one deduces that the zero set of a global energy minimizer $u(x)$ in $\mathbb{R}^{n}$ must be asymptotically flat, provided that $n\leq7$.

 For such a single equation, there have been a number of important results related to the classification of global solutions.
 In \cite{GG98}, Ghoussoub and Gui proved the De Giorgi conjecture in $\mathbb{R}^{2}$, and then Ambrosio and Cabr\'e \cite{AC00} showed the same result in $\mathbb{R}^{3}$.
 In dimensions $\mathbb{R}^{4}-\mathbb{R}^{8}$, the validity of the De Giorgi conjecture remains open, except under additional assumptions.
 For example, Ghoussoub and Gui \cite{GG03} proved the flatness of solutions under an additional odd-symmetry assumption.
-Besides, in \cite{S09}, Savin proved the De Giorgi conjecture in $\mathbb{R}^{8}$, with the additional assumption that the zero set is an entire graph.
+Besides, in \cite{S09}, Savin proved the De Giorgi conjecture in $\mathbb{R}^{8}$, with the additional assumption that $u(x',x_{n})\to\pm1$ non-uniformly as $x_{n}\to\pm\infty$.
 In fact, the asymptotic flatness of the level set implies the flatness of a global solution.
+Later, the convergence assumption in \cite{S09} was replaced by the assumption that some level set of $u$ is an entire graph by Farina and Valdinoci in \cite{Farina2011TAMS}.

 These classification results have also been extended to more general settings.
-In \cite{SV05,VSS06}, the authors established the one-dimensional symmetry for solutions to the $p$-Laplacian Allen-Cahn equation.
+In \cite{SV05,VSS06}, as well as the previously mentioned \cite{Farina2011TAMS}, the authors established the one-dimensional symmetry for solutions to the $p$-Laplacian Allen-Cahn equation.
 In \cite{CC12,DSV20,S18a,S18b}, the De Giorgi conjecture was verified for the fractional Allen-Cahn equation in various settings.

 In higher dimensions, however, the situation is completely different.
 In particular, del Pino, Kowalczyk, and Wei \cite{dPKW11} constructed a nontrivial global solution in $\mathbb{R}^{9}$.
 Their construction was based on Simons' cone \cite{BdGG69,S68}, the most well-known non-flat stable minimal graph, which arises only in high dimensions.
 In other words, problems of De Giorgi conjecture type typically face a dimensional obstruction.
 Thanks to the example in \cite{dPKW11}, one can easily construct a non-trivial solution to \eqref{eq. main} in $\mathbb{R}^{9}$, see Corollary~\ref{cor. decouple corollary}.